Skip to content

 Package and deliver your analytical output.

-Compile findings into the structured output format the method provides: a contradiction inventory, a bias score card, and (where applicable) an accountability brief with regulatory routing.
-The method includes output templates calibrated to professional, legal, and journalistic contexts.
+Compile findings into the structured output format the mode provides: a contradiction inventory, a bias score card, and (where applicable) an accountability brief with regulatory routing.
+The mode includes output templates calibrated to professional, legal, and journalistic contexts.

 FAQ